Larsosterholt/BSc-inverted-pendulum/README.md

-# Bsc inverted pendulum simulation and implimentation on real model
+# Bsc inverted pendulum simulation and implementation on real model
+How to use: todo.

 ## data/
-test data
+Test data used to estimate the mathematical model.

+## LQR_sim_simple/
-LQR_sim_simple/ A simple simulation of furuta pendulum in simscape using LQR matlab_calculations/ drivation of system equations an parameter estimation PID_physical_model_angle_and_angular_vel_feedback/ PID implimentation of real model PID_physical_model_angle_feedback/ does not work PID_servo_angle_control/ Using the DC-motor as a servor "template" PID_sim/ Simulating the pendulum using simscape using PID LQR_simulation/ simulate the pendulum in matlab.
+A simple simulation of Furuta pendulum in simscape using LQR.
+The model is not the same as the physical.

+## matlab_calculations/
+Derivation of system equations and parameter estimation.

+## PID_physical_model_angle_and_angular_vel_feedback/
+PID implementation of real model with swing up.

+## PID_physical_model_angle_feedback/
+Does not work.
+An attempt to control the pendulum without angular velocity feedback.

+## PID_servo_angle_control/
+Using the DC-motor as a servo with PID.
+A template on how to use the DC-motor as a servo motor.
+This uses feedback from: current, angular velocity and angle.

+## PID_sim/
+Simulating the pendulum using simscape using PID.

+## LQR_simulation/
+Simulate the pendulum in matlab.
+Using un linear mathematical model, LQR regulator and a swing up alogrithim.
+This is solved using Runge-Kutta 4.

+## LQR_physical/
+LQR implementation of real model with swing up.
+The LQR-gain is calculated in: LQR_simulation/ sim_LQR.m